Last Updated on

 Lifting Capacity: 20,000 tons

-Taisun is the world’s biggest gantry crane with 133 meters height and 120 meters span which is even bigger than soccer field.
+Taisun is the world’s biggest gantry crane with 133 meters height and 120 meters span which is even bigger than a soccer field.
 It has 20,000 tons (over 44 million pound) incredible lifting capacity that holds the “Guinness World Record” status for “heaviest weight lifted by crane”.The crane is located in Yantai, Shandong Province, China and mainly used for offshore vessels such as drilling semi submersibles or FPSOs (Floating Production Storage and Offloading).
 Taisun helps to shorten overall project schedule and manpower work time up to two million man-hours while improving safety and quality at the same time.

-During the Offshore Technology Conference (OTC) 2008, Taisun also received the prestigious Woelfel Best Mechanical Engineering Achievement Award which recognized technologies that have significant impact on the offshore industry and meet the health, safety, and environmental standard.
+During the Offshore Technology Conference (OTC) 2008, Taisun also received the prestigious Woelfel Best Mechanical Engineering Achievement Award which recognized technologies that have significant impact on the offshore industry and meet the health, safety, and environmental standards.

 Image Credit: Haakman, Wikimedia Commons